PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter8.md

 The organization must communicate its requirements to external providers, including specifications, delivery schedules, and quality standards.
 This ensures that external providers understand and can meet the organization's expectations.

-## Production and Service Provision
+## PRODUCTION AND SERVICE PROVISION

 ### Control of Production and Service Provision